FaridPBBGE/Code-Genomics-and-Bioinformatics-Analyses/README.md

 done
 ####comment: took 26 mins for 8 files in HPRC
 ~~~
+#### *Notes*
+* The full path to the directory where sample's fastq data are located need to be given in the "input_file" variable
+* Also, the output of this script can be saved to a specific directory by giving full path to the desired directory in the "output_dir" variable.
 ### Viewing MultiQC fasta files together
 ~~~
 ## load the module where I like to run the command